m-a-v/Spike/docs/FAQ/FAQs and Knowledge Base.md

 If this app has impacted on your life in a positive way and you want to help keep this project alive, please consider making a donation.
 Every contribution counts.

-To donate, go to Main Menu > Donations
+To donate, go to *Main Menu > Donations*.
+Thank you.